ScratchLang/ScratchLang/README.md

 ### Editor settings

-You can go into the var/ directory and edit the 'editor_settings' file to change your settings.
+You can go into the var/ directory and edit the 'editor_settings.yaml' file to change your settings.

 Settings added so far:

 - tabsize: N - Set the tabsize to N
 - syntax_highlighting: True/False - Turn syntax highlighting on or off. **_Does not work yet._**
 - show_cwd: True/False - Show or hide the current working directory.
+- theme: Dark/Light/Black/RGB - Theme can be dark, light, black, or you can customize the theme with tr, tg, and tb with RGB colors (listed below)
+- tr: N - Set RED to N
+- tg: N - Set GREEN to N
+- tb: N - Set BLUE to N

 ### Added Features so far

 - Syntax Highlighting
 - Scuffed quote and bracket auto-complete
 - Auto-indent
+- Dark, Light, and custom RGB themes

 ### Planned features